 Although Microsoft doesn’t brag about the clinics and hospitals using their software, we already know that Inner Eye is FDA-approved, which means it can be used in hospitals and clinics throughout the United States.

-Computer vision enhances surgery
+Computer vision in healthcare enhances surgery

 Artificial Intelligence plays a more and more important role in modern surgery, especially in Minimally Invasive Surgery (MIS).
 Today, operating theatres are filled with robot assistants that improve the surgeons’ work.
 The 3D, high-definition imaging that medical robots use, increases the vision of the operation field and makes depth perception accessible.
 As a result, surgical operations are more accurate and take less time.